mathiasvinicius/docker-web-control/README.md

 - Commands are executed with `shlex.quote()` protection against shell injection
 - Server runs with the same permissions as the process owner
 - Configurable timeout prevents hanging operations
-- No external dependencies required (python-dotenv is optional)
+- No external dependencies required

 ## 🌐 Multi-language Support